A Small Selection of Book Reviews

 Appendix 1 - Theugia-Goetia in Sloane 3824

-Appendix 2 - Tables of demons from the Lemegeton (24 pages of tables!)This is a dream work of comparitive study on the Goetic entities, and their rank.
+Appendix 2 - Tables of demons from the Lemegeton (24 pages of tables!)This is a dream work of comparative study on the Goetic entities, and their rank.
 Also included are Hebrew spellings of the names, alternate spellings, what if any stead ridden, other qualities, ruling angel, number of legions, planet (based on the metal associated with the spirit's rank) evoked appearance, and attributed powers.

 Appendix 3 - Thomas Rudd's synthesis of Goetia and Enochia